 The last three obstacles are delusion, failure to attain and inability to maintain.
 These are unfolding obstacles and we cannot tackle them directly.
 Who is aware that he is deluded?
 If you knew you wouldn’t be.
 If you are failing to make progress towards a goal a new trajectory cannot be easily found and even if it is available there is so much investment in the already chosen path that change is not easy.
 Similarly if we are falling back momentum has somehow been lost and has to be regained.

 Patanjali also talks about karma, which refers to the law of cause and effect.
 In one analogy karma is compared to a stock of arrows that lies before the archers feet.
 They represent his past actions and they are all he has available to shoot – this pile of arrows relates to the first three obstacles, what we have to work with.
 When he fits them in the bow he has the option in that moment to take careful aim and choose his target well.
-If however he is careless in his aim, lazy in pulling the bowstring or distracted by other pleasures the arrow is unlikely to follow a true path.
+If however he is careless in his aim, lazy in pulling the bowstring or distracted the arrow is unlikely to follow a true path.
 Once the arrow is in the air nothing can be done except to wait for it to land and then deal with the consequences – the last three obstacles are like the arrows in the air.
 Once the arrows land the cycle repeats itself – the archer gathers them up and once again takes aim.

 It is useful in the practice of yoga to get to understand the obstacles one has to overcome.
 The four indicators of unsteadiness, pain, irregular breathing and negative mood show us that they are there.
 Often we practice as if there are no obstacles – we flex where we are flexible and we hold ourselves stiff where we are stiff.
 Ignoring our limitations we delude ourselves, failing to progress and allowing deterioration to set in.